-27. GEM simulations have already been used to provide insights on a range of issues.
-In particular, they have been incorporated into the staff's analysis in the analytic chapters of the World Economic Outlook and other work such as recent Board papers analyzing the impact of entry into European Monetary Union on EU accession candidates and the most recent U.S. Article IV Consultation, as well as in contributions to academic conferences and journals.
+EM simulations have already been used to provide insights on a range of issues.
+In particular, they have been incorporated into the IMF staff's analysis in the World Economic Outlook and other IMF work examining the impact of entry into European Monetary Union (EMU) on European Union (EU) accession candidates (Laxton and Pesenti, 2003) and energy issues in the United States (IMF, 2003b), as well as in contributions to academic conferences and journals.
 In many cases these efforts have been combined, so that work originally used for (say) the World Economic Outlook has generated academic papers, while work originally prepared for academic conferences has provided the basis for analysis to assist the staff.
 Indeed, such dual uses ensure policy relevance and professional rigor.
 On the other hand, like MULTIMOD, GEM is not used to generate the Fund's forecasts.
 Rather, the World Economic Outlook exercise uses the expertise available on countries by aggregating projections from individual country desks.

-28. This chapter discusses three such simulations, chosen to illustrate the value of GEM across a range of questions.
+This section discusses three such simulations, chosen to illustrate the value of GEM across a range of questions.
 Accordingly, each simulation focuses on a different type of shock and demonstrates a different model strength.
-The first simulation explores the impact of structural reforms that are assumed to raise competition in euro area labor and product markets to U.S. levels and illustrates how the microeconomic foundations of the model allow GEM to tackle issues on which earlier models provided little insight.
-The second asks how monetary policy rules should differ between industrial countries and emerging markets and illustrates how GEM can be used to evaluate the impact of policies in more sophisticated ways.
+The first explores the impact of structural reforms that are assumed to raise competition in euro area labor and product markets to U.S. levels and illustrates how the microeconomic foundations of the model allow GEM to tackle issues on which earlier models provided little insight.
+The second asks how monetary policy rules should differ between industrial countries and emerging market countries and illustrates how GEM can be used to evaluate the impact of policies in more sophisticated ways.
 The third examines the consequences of oil price hikes on industrial countries and illustrates how GEM's flexible structure can be used to provide deeper analysis of an issue.
 These simulations do not exhaust the work using GEM.
-Other exercises using GEM which are not discussed in this section include an analysis of external developments in the United States in the late 1990s (Hunt and Rebucci, 2003) and the impact of industrial country exchange rate instability on emerging markets (IMF, 2003).
+Other exercises using GEM, which are not discussed in this section, include an analysis of external developments in the United States in the late 1990s (Hunt and Rebucci, 2003) and the impact of industrial country exchange rate instability on emerging markets (IMF, 2003a).